 The probability of dying from colorectal cancer varies by age and sex (Table 6-2).
-Approximately 1 in 37 females and 1 in 34 males will die of invasive colorectal cancer.
-The probability of dying from colorectal cancer increases with age.
-The bottom eight rows of the table show the probability of a colorectal cancer-free individual at the beginning of the age range dying from colorectal cancer by the end of the age range.
-For example, a colorectal cancer-free female at age 40 has a 1 in 2,155 chance of dying from colorectal cancer by the time she is 50.
+Approximately 1 in 33 males and 1 in 37 females will die of invasive colorectal cancer.

+Males have a higher chance of dying from colorectal cancer than females.
+On a population basis the probability of a cancer-free individual at the beginning of the age range dying from colorectal cancer by the end of the age range are shown in the bottom eight rows of the Table 6-2.
+For example, a cancer-free female representative of the general population at age 40 has a 1 in 2,062 chance of dying from colorectal cancer by the time she is 50.